browserengineering/book/book/graphics.md

 - talks to your operating system to create a window;
 - lays out the text and draws it to that window;
 - listens for keyboard commands;
-- and scrolls the window in response.
+- scrolls the window in response.

 ::: {.web-only}